eclipse-sumo/sumo/docs/web/docs/Simulation/Public_Transport.md

 The vehicle will take the fastest path between *from*-edge and *to*-edge that visits all stops in their correct order.

 Even the trip attributes 'from' and 'to' can be omitted to let the bus start at the first stop and end at the last.
-Using `departPos="stop"`, the vehicle will be inserted directly at the first stop in it's route:
+Using `departPos="stop"`, the vehicle will be inserted directly at the first stop in its route:
 ```xml
    <trip id="0" type="BUS" depart="0" color="1,1,0" departPos="stop">
        <stop busStop="busstop1" duration="20"/>